GeoGuessr theory · Identify country

 This style of gate ornamentation is widespread across Sri Lanka.
 It reflects both practical use (sturdy metal gates) and aesthetic tradition, where homes and businesses decorate entrances with elaborate golden patterns for prestige and beauty.

-Concrete Square Poles
+Square Poles — Sri Lanka

-Concrete Square Poles
+Square Poles

-The pole is square in shape with flat sides, and you can see a series of small pin-holes running vertically along it.
-These holes are typical of Sri Lankan poles and are mainly for reducing weight and allowing attachments.
-The top is flat, and sometimes these poles also carry streetlights fixed directly onto the side
+The pole is concrete square in shape with flat sides, and you can see a series of small pin-holes running vertically along it.

 In Sri Lanka, tall palm trees line many roads and fields, growing even more densely than in most other Asian countries, with the Philippines being the main exception.

-Lush vegetation and patchwork fields
+Lush vegetation

 A tropical climate produces dense green foliage and a mosaic of small agricultural plots that blanket much of the countryside.